 I’ve tried the Glass & Glazing Federation and they’re not interested because the company which did the work isn’t a GGF member, unless I’m prepared to splash out almost £1000 to have an independent survey carried out.

 I’ve tried the DCGOS who haven’t even had the courtesy of giving me an acknowledgement let alone a response.

 I’ve contacted the Glazing Manufacturer / Supplier, who also have not bothered responding.

 My question is, where or who do I turn to as a consumer, I am expected to pay £1000’s for an installation I’m not satisfied with.

 Our recommendation is to use Trading Standards and an Ombudsman, they are there to ensure companies have done the right things and find solutions if they fell short of the mark.
 Companies however must belong to the Ombudsman, they wont decide if a company isn’t a member so check before you buy!
 If you chose to buy from a company who doesn’t subscribe to an ombudsman organisation (TGO or DGCOS), or a trade association like the GGF, then you will have no opportunity to get your case heard by them, in other words you’re on your own!

 Otherwise its the trading standards office, or consumer direct they will have to decide if the goods are fit for purpose.
 They will be because they meet building regs but I have no idea how they will view (pardon no pun intended) the issue of not being able to see out of the window.

 As for the double glazing companies out there thinking it wont happen to them, perhaps you should advise consumers up front that occasionally, very occasionally, external condensation can occur because really good units are now being used.

-Whats you view, have you had external condensation, how was it resolved, is there a solution?
+What’s your view, have you had external condensation, how was it resolved, can you offer a solution?